 About the Author:

-Lionel Chen is Director of US Corporate Tax Services with Trowbridge, a firm specializing in international tax.
+Lionel Chen is Director of US Corporate Tax Services with Trowbridge.
 Since 1997, Lionel has assisted his clients with cross border tax issues to successfully navigate the U.S. tax system.
 Having worked as both an independent consultant and a Big 4 tax manager, Lionel has worked with a wide range of clients from owner-managed businesses, billion dollar companies and accounting firms.
 In addition, he has consulted clients with U.S. businesses on tax efficient structures and reorganizations such as mergers, acquisitions, and divestitures.
-For more information, please contact him below.
+For more information, please contact him at email@example.com.